zhenliupinn/quantum-geoseis/README.md

 ## Citation

-If you use this code or reference the results, please cite:
+If you use this platform or reference the results, please cite:
 `Zhen Liu, Junhua Zhang.
 Application of Quantum Neural Networks and Variational Quantum Regression in Seismic Inversion.
 IMAGE 2025 Conference, 2025, Houston, US. https://imageevent.aapg.org/portals/26/abstracts/2025/4301526.pdf`

 **BibTeX:**